cityofaustin/Residential-Permitting/_project_steps/shed/apply.md

 ## What documents will I need?

-All shed building permit applications require:
+All shed permit applications require:

 ### 1. Application